neodyme-labs/solana-security-txt/README.md

 cargo install query-security-txt
 ```

 In general, there are two ways to specify the information.
 Either directly inside the contract to store it on-chain or by linking to a web page.
-The former has the advantage that it is easy to set up but has the drawback that any changes require a program upgrade.
+The former has the advantage that it is easy to set up, but has the drawback that any changes require a program upgrade.
 Program upgrades shouldn't be done lightly.

-Therefore **it is recommended to have all information you expect to change on a website, which you can then link to inside the security.txt**.
+Therefore, **it is recommended to have all information you expect to change on a website, which you can then link to inside the security.txt**.

 As many projects are best reachable via Telegram or Discord there is native support for these contact methods.
 But be aware that handles might change, for example, if you change your Discord username.